 The output should indicate the production server:https://acme-v02.api.letsencrypt.org/directory

-Step 8: Generate the Production(real) Certificat
+Step 8: Generate the Production(real) Certificate

 Request a new certificate for your domain, ensuring that it’s valid for production: